krry/atmanaut.me/content/how-i-built-this.md

 ---
-title: 'Building Atmanaut: How to Ghostwrite the Web'
+title: 'Building Atmanaut: How This Happened'
 date: 2019-02-20 12:06:00 +0000
 layout: code
 tags: